 How Long After Bankruptcy Can I Get an FHA Home Loan?

-Getting a Mortgage after Chapter 13 Bankruptcy requires the participant to undergo different seasoning periods after their Chapter 13 discharge.
-Based on the type of home loan program the seasoning periods vary based on the borrowers current financial position.
-Loan programs such as FHA, USDA, and VA loans tend to be even the most lenient for the borrower.
-This is possible because you’re able to borrow just a year into your bankruptcy plan due to the government-backed nature of the FHA, USDA, and VA loans themselves.
-Your ability to get a home loan can be affected by factors such as credit score, lack of savings, foreclosure/short sale, etc.
+Getting a Mortgage after Chapter 13 Bankruptcy requires the potential borrower to undergo different seasoning periods after their Chapter 13 bankruptcy discharge.
+Based on the type of home loan the bower is applying for, the seasoning periods vary based on the potential borrowers current financial position.
+Loan programs such as FHA, USDA, and VA loans tend to be more favorable to potential borrowers.
+This is possible because borrow may qualify for a home loan just a year into a bankruptcy plan due to the government-backed nature of the FHA, USDA, and VA loans themselves.
+An applicants ability to get a home loan can be affected by an applicants credit score, lack of savings, foreclosure/short sale, etc.

 Position Yourself to Purchase a Home After Bankruptcy

 One major factor to improving your chances of buying a home after a bankruptcy filing, is by making on time monthly payments on your chapter 13 repayment plan.
 A good way to begin making consecutive monthly payments is by getting a secured credit card, and paying it off every month.
 Making regular continuous monthly payments is critical to building your credit score after a bankruptcy filing.
 It also shows the court that you are financially responsible enough to qualify for a new home loan.

 Securing a mortgage after Chapter 13 Bankruptcy can take as little as 25 days, to as long as 2 months.
 The most common mistakes that can slow the loan process down are credit issues, problems with the real estate itself, and how quickly your loan originator receives the required documentation from you.

 How Long After Chapter 7 Bankruptcy Until I Can Buy A Home?